tlolkema/autonomous-pr-test/README.md

 2. Based on the pull request content, it comes up with a test plan.
 3. Those tests are performed by MultiOn for autonomous browser automation.
 4. The final report will be posted as a GitHub comment.

+## Purpose
+The purpose of this demo is not to present a production-ready pipeline.
+Neither is it specifically about the website or technologies used in it.
+The main objective is to showcase how autonomous AI agents can become a valuable addition to quality assurance processes.

+### Autonomous Testing vs Test Automation
+While test automation remains crucial for its repeatability, speed, and suitability for regression testing, these specialized autonomous agents can be a beneficial complement, particularly in testing new functionality.
+They offer flexibility and adaptability that can enhance the overall testing strategy, potentially uncovering issues that traditional automated tests might miss.

 ## Autonomous browsing